hdShang/arxiv-daily/docs/cs-CV/2025-09-30/papers/250925805v1-adapting-sam-with-dynamic-similarity-graphs-for-few-shot-parameter-e.md

 ---
 layout: default
-title: Adapting SAM with Dynamic Similarity Graphs for Few-Shot Parameter-Efficient Small Dense Object Detection: A Case Study of Chickpea Pods in Field Conditions
+title: "Adapting SAM with Dynamic Similarity Graphs for Few-Shot Parameter-Efficient Small Dense Object Detection: A Case Study of Chickpea Pods in Field Conditions"
 ---

 # Adapting SAM with Dynamic Similarity Graphs for Few-Shot Parameter-Efficient Small Dense Object Detection: A Case Study of Chickpea Pods in Field Conditions